SBRG/ale_mut_scripts/README.md

-Scripts to process mutations exported from ALE Analytics
+Scripts to process mutations exported from ALEdb

 get_mut_df(...) will read a mutation CSV file exported from an ALE experiment and return a dataframe.